-- 6. Do one of the following, depending on the part of the interface you are using:

-- Wizard Click Next.

-- Import Editor Select the Options tab.
+- Wizard Click Next. - Import Editor Select the Options tab.

 - 7. You can use the following options as necessary. - Import all Content files to one folder Select this option if you want all of the imported DITA file content to be placed in just one folder in the Content Explorer. - Auto-reimport before 'Generate Output' If you selected "Link Generated Files to Source Files" earlier in the wizard, you will likely make future content changes in the source files.
 When you make such changes, the source files need to be reimported into the project so that they can be included in the output.
 You have the option of reimporting the files manually.
-However, you can also tell Flare to do this for you automatically, so that you do not have to.
-Select this option if you want Flare to automatically reimport files when you attempt to build output. - Preserve ID attributes for elements Every element inside a DITA file has an ID.
-This ID is not needed in Flare.
+However, you can also tell Flare Desktop to do this for you automatically, so that you do not have to.
+Select this option if you want Flare Desktop to automatically reimport files when you attempt to build output. - Preserve ID attributes for elements Every element inside a DITA file has an ID.
+This ID is not needed in Flare Desktop.
 However, if you intend to send your output back out to DITA at any point, you can select this option to make sure the ID is preserved. - 8.
 Do one of the following, depending on the part of the interface you are using: - Wizard Click Next. - Import Editor Select the Stylesheet tab.